National Counselor Exam (NCE)

 The NCC credential can be an effective profile booster in your job search.
 As a credential holder, you can use the NCC designation on your résumé and business cards.
 In addition, you will have access to various professional resources, product discounts and professional liability insurance discounts.

 To hold the NCC, you must have a qualifying master’s or doctoral degree, pass a national exam, meet experience and supervision requirements, adhere to a strict code of ethics, and participate in continuing education activities.
+You must renew the credential regularly.

 If you are a TEXAS STATE UNIVERSITY student in the Professional Counseling Program and have questions about the NCE, contact our Program's Campus NCE Coordinator, Dr. Katie Purswell at email@example.com or contact NBCC at firstname.lastname@example.org.